DanieleMorotti/Argument-retrieval-for-comparative-questions/README.md

 Indeed, we didn't create different models with different goals, but compact models with the objective of optimizing both scores.

-You can look the details of the different implemented pipelines in the ```src/``` directory, where the classes are located.
+You can look at the details of the different implemented pipelines in the ```src/``` directory, where the classes are located.
 You can find all the information that you need, in order to reproduce the results, in the ```document_retrieval.ipynb``` notebook.

-We suggest you to run the notebook in Colab to perform the heaviest operations and to import in an easier way the files from Google Drive.
+We suggest you to run the notebook in [Colab](https://colab.research.google.com/) to perform the heaviest operations and to import in an easier way the files from Google Drive.
 In the notebook and in the report we did some references to a Drive shared folder but it was only available for the professors to make them test the project.
 However, in the notebook you will find all the instructions to reproduce our experiments.

 ## 2. Stance detection